Welcome to UNICEF USA!

 When high school girls in Malawi talk about what they want to be when they grow up, their answers probably aren't all that different from what American teens might say.
 A lawyer, a doctor, a poet, a journalist.

-But as MSNBC's Lawrence O'Donnell found when he asked Malawian girls where they'd be if not in school, any similarities end there.
+But as MSNBC's Lawrence O'Donnell learned on a visit to Malawi, when he asked girls where they'd be if not in school, any similarities end there.

 Thanks to the K.I.N.D.
 Fund Scholarship she received, however, Happiness was spared that fate and is now working hard toward her ultimate goal of being a journalist one day.